 3. Notify the employer of your elected fund

-As noted above, if your teen doesn't nominate a fund, the employer will pay super contributions into a fund they choose.
-Again, if your teen is eligible to choose their own fund, their employer will provide you with a standard choice form
+If your teen is working and is eligible to choose their own fund, their employer will provide them with a standard choice form

 .
-You fill this out to notify the employer of your elected fund and to share your teen's super account details.
-Note you can choose a fund at any time
+Your child will need to fill this out to notify their employer of their preferred fund and to share their super account details.
+Note your teen can choose a fund at any time

-Setting up a super account doesn’t have to be a complex process if you know how to best approach it.
-Always start by choosing the right fund, one that offers the right features and benefits for your child.
+Helping your teen to set up a super account doesn’t have to be a complex process if you know how to best approach it.
+Always start by choosing the right fund, one that offers the right features and benefits for your teen.
 You can then contact the fund directly to sign up and make voluntary contributions.
-If your teen is starting work and is eligible to nominate their preferred fund, your employer will provide you with the necessary paperwork for nominating the fund.
+If your teen is starting work and is eligible to nominate their preferred fund, your employer will provide them with the necessary paperwork for nominating their preferred fund.

 At Student Super, we know that setting up a super account can be confusing and difficult.
 Contact our team today

 to get your teen's super account set up.